-- C. That the proposed development does not fully meet the intent and specific standards and criteria which serve to achieve groupings of structures which will be well related one to another and which, taken together, will result in a well-composed urban design because: - The proposed site development plan does not fully meet the intent and specific standards and criteria with consideration given to site, height, arrangement, texture, material, color and appurtenances, the relation of these factors to other commercial and industrial structures in the immediate area.
+- C. That the proposed development does not fully meet the intent and specific standards and criteria which serve to achieve groupings of structures which will be well related one to another and which, taken together, will result in a well-composed urban design because: - 1.
+The proposed site development plan does not fully meet the intent and specific standards and criteria with consideration given to site, height, arrangement, texture, material, color and appurtenances, the relation of these factors to other commercial and industrial structures in the immediate area.

 The proposed development would replace the existing industrial structures with new buildings and structures.
 While the new development would be in the same general location as the existing structures and would be of a similar color, material, size and scale, the proposal includes open stockpiles of raw materials which may include limestone, gypsum, pozzolan, and GBFS.
 In Mode 1 and Phase 2 (GGBFS production only) there would be three stockpile areas on the Orcem site.
 The smallest stockpile would be located in the southern portion of the site and would be approximately 16 feet high.
 A second stockpile would be directly to the north of the smaller stockpile and would be approximately 26 feet high.
 The third and largest stockpile would be in the eastern portion of the site and would be approximately 49 feet high.
-The stockpiles would be partially screened by a 10 foot wall, the mill and filter building and the silos.
-However, the stockpiles would still be visible from the Mare Island Strait, Mare Island, Sandy Beach, the existing residences located directly above the subject site, and areas in northwestern Crockett and Rodeo.
+The stockpiles would be visible from the Mare Island Strait, Mare Island, Sandy Beach, the existing residences located directly above the subject site, and areas in northwestern Crockett and Rodeo.
 The existing viewshed from these areas would be detrimentally impacted by the presence of an intensification of open storage areas on the site.
 While the proposed development would be visually consistent with the predominantly industrial uses located along the Mare Island's Central Waterfront, most of the land along Vallejo's waterfront is not used for high-intensity industrial uses, and the proposed project represents a degradation in the visual quality of the waterfront.